Georgia Labor Laws Guide

 Let’s calculate overtime compensation for such a week.
 To do so, we need to calculate the hourly pay first.

-Let's say an employee's weekly income is $900 a week and in the preceding week the employee worked 46 hours.
+Suppose an employee's weekly income is $900 a week, and the employee worked 46 hours the preceding week.

 $900 / 46 = $20 per hour